MultiSafepay/docs/content/developer/rounding-rule.md

 1. Calculate the total cost of all items in the shopping cart (excluding VAT): Multiply the `unit_price` of each item by the `quantity` of the item, then add the results together, rounding to 2 decimal places= Items total.
 2. Calculate the total VAT for all items in the cart (if applicable): Multiply the total cost of each item by the VAT rate, then add the results together, rounding to 2 decimal places= VAT total.
-3. Add the items total to the VAT total: Cart total.
+3. Add the items total to the VAT total= Cart total.

 **Note:** When rounding to 2 decimal places, always [round half up](https://en.wikipedia.org/wiki/Rounding#Round_half_up).